awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manage-data-streams.md

 ### Local data security<a name="stream-manager-security-stream-data"></a>

 AWS IoT Greengrass does not encrypt stream data at rest or in transit between local components on the core device\.
 + **Data at rest**\.
 Stream data is stored locally in a storage directory\.
-For data security, AWS IoT Greengrass relies on Unix file permissions and full\-disk encryption, if enabled\.
+For data security, AWS IoT Greengrass relies on file permissions and full\-disk encryption, if enabled\.
 You can use the optional [STREAM\_MANAGER\_STORE\_ROOT\_DIR](configure-stream-manager.md#STREAM_MANAGER_STORE_ROOT_DIR) parameter to specify the storage directory\.
 If you change this parameter later to use a different storage directory, AWS IoT Greengrass does not delete the previous storage directory or its contents\.
 + **Data in transit locally**\.
 AWS IoT Greengrass does not encrypt stream data in local transit between data sources, AWS IoT Greengrass components, the Stream Manager SDK, and stream manager\.
 + **Data in transit to the AWS Cloud**\.
 Data streams exported by stream manager to the AWS Cloud use standard AWS service client encryption with Transport Layer Security \(TLS\)\.